zezzy/LeagueSharp.Documentation/templates/docs/articles/LINQ.md

 			              select number;
  	// numbersAboveSix: 7,8,9,10,11,12

-As you can see LINQ is much cleaner, easier to read.
+As you can see, LINQ is much cleaner and easier to read.
 You can choose which method you want to use.
-The drawback is that LINQ is usually slower with small collections, but as the collection is grew, LINQ will come into the wiev.
+The drawback is that LINQ is usually slower with small collections, but as the collection grows, LINQ will come into the wiev.

 ----------

 Basic LINQ Operations
 -------------
-### Filtering(**Where**)
+### Filtering (**Where**)

-Probably the most common query operation is to apply a filter in the form of a Boolean expression.
+The most common query operation is to apply a filter in the form of a Boolean expression.
 You can use multiple conditions to get the data.
 For example list of integer whose value is higher than six OR the number is even.

 	List<int> numbers = new List<int>(new int[]{1,2,3,4,5,6,7,8,9,10,11,12});

 	var result = numbers.Where(number => number > 6 || number%2==0;
 	// result : 2,4,7,8,9,10,11,12

-### Getting data from source(**Select, First, FirstOrDefault, Last, LastOrDefault**)
+### Getting Data from Source (**Select, First, FirstOrDefault, Last, LastOrDefault**)

-You can get the wanted data from the collection, for example the strings's length.
-You can use **First** to get the first element, or **FirstOrDefault** to avoid from errors if the collectiond doesn't contains this element.
+You can get the wanted data from the collection.
+For example, the strings's length.
+You can use **First** to get the first element, or **FirstOrDefault** to avoid from errors if the collection doesn't contain the element.

 	List<string> numbers = new List<string>(new string[] { "One", "Two", "Three", "Four", "Five" });